Meouie/mtt-web/README.md

 # Minemen Tier Tests Website

-This is the official website for the Discord server **Minemen Tier Tests**, created by antinity.
+This is the official website for the Discord server **Minemen Tier Tests**, created by Meouie.

 ## About